keithledgerwood/WICLab-guide/05-governance.md

 Access certification is built into the Okta platform.
 There is an administrative interface to create and manage campaigns and an end-user interface for participating in campaigns.
 Campaigns can be created via API and the UI of the admin platform.

-### Verifying the Access Certification Campaign
+### Verify the Access Certification Campaign was created

-To verify that a certification campaign was created by the flowpack, you will need to perform the following actions:
+To verify that a certification campaign was created by the flowpack, you will need to perform the following actions as the Okta admin:

 1. In the Okta Admin Console select **Identity Governance** > **Access Certifications**.
 2. Verify that there is **Campaign** whose name starts with **Title Change:**.